NaNo211/Arcade-Machine/README.md

 # Arcade-Machine
-We are demonstrating how to build full bartop arcade by using raspberry pi 4 Our main purpose in this project is to entertain and to bring back the legacy that is left behind during the golden age of gaming for the 90s kids.
+We are demonstrating how to build a full bartop arcade by using raspberry pi 4 and some encoders.
+Our main purpose in this project is to entertain and to bring back the legacy that is left behind during the golden age of gaming for the 90s kids.

 # Final Output: